William S. Hart: Film career

 In 1921, Hollywood comic actor Roscoe Arbuckle was charged with rape and manslaughter in the death of aspiring actress Virginia Rappe.
 Amid the controversy, many of Arbuckle's fellow actors declined public comment on the case.
 However, Hart, who had never worked with Arbuckle or even met him, made a number of damaging public statements in which he presumed the actor's guilt.
 Arbuckle, who was eventually acquitted but saw his career ruined, later wrote a premise for a film parodying Hart as a thief, bully and wife beater, and it was bought by Buster Keaton.
-The following year, Keaton co-wrote, directed and starred in the 1922 comedy film The Frozen North.
+Arbuckle's idea was produced the next year as the Keaton vehicle The Frozen North.
 As a result, Hart refused to speak to Keaton for many years.

 By the early 1920s, Hart's brand of gritty, rugged Westerns with drab costumes and moralistic themes gradually fell out of fashion.
 The public became attracted by a new kind of movie cowboy, epitomized by Tom Mix, who wore flashier costumes and was involved in more action scenes.
 Paramount dropped Hart, who then made one last bid for his kind of Western.
 He produced Tumbleweeds (1925) with his own money, arranging to release it independently through United Artists.
 The film turned out well, with an epic land-rush sequence, but did only fair business at the box office.
 Hart was angered by United Artists' failure to promote his film properly and sued the studio.
 The legal proceedings dragged on for years, and the courts finally ruled in Hart's favor, in 1940.